nirmaha/FBLA-CANDP2024-SEANANDNIR/README.md

 ### Edit Partner
 This is where users can edit existing partners.
 ### Profile
-This is where the user can edit their information, change their password, and their profile image.
+This is where the user can edit their information, change their password, and change their profile image.
 ### Help
 This is where the user can find detailed instructions about each page.
 ### Logout